 “Loose ends must be tied.”

-No one who’s estimated a time of death for James Moriarty in the past has lived to see the day.
+No one who’s estimated a time of death for Jim Moriarty in the past has lived to see the day.
 And, apparently, no one ever will.

 I check to make sure the rifle isn’t loaded before I begin handling her.
 Nothing in the chamber.